 Veterinarians prevent and treat illnesses in animals.
 The majority of vets treat household pets, including cats, dogs, birds and reptiles, while others specialize in treating horses, zoo animals and farm animals.
 Their work may include examining animals, performing surgeries, conducting medical research, caring for wounded animals, educating owners about medical or preventative care, and euthanizing animals.

-Veterinarians specializing in farm animals usually live in rural areas and travel to ranches and farms to treat animals.
+Veterinarians specializing in farm animals usually live in rural areas and travel to ranches and farms to treat their patients.
 A growing number of veterinarians are involved in food safety and inspection.
 These vets inspect livestock, poultry, food processing plants and slaughterhouses to ensure sanitary conditions and prevent disease transmission.
 Still others may work in labs, with limited contact with animals themselves.

 Successful veterinarians are strong in math and science, know how to communicate with pet owners and, above all, love animals.

 According to the American Veterinary Medical Association, U.S. pet owners had more than 157 million companion animals (dogs, cats, birds and horses) in 2012.
 In 2011, six out of 10 pet owners said they considered their pets to be family members, and the average veterinary expenditure for all animals that year was $375.

 Statistics like this point to the fact that veterinarians often enjoy financially rewarding careers.
 According to the Bureau of Labor Statistics (BLS), veterinarians nationwide earned a mean annual salary of $96,140 in May 2013, and the top-paid 10 percent of earners enjoyed a median salary of $149,530 or more.